ahmad-siavashi/cloudy/README.md

       ```

 That's all.
 The code is minimal, self-documented and easy to read.
 You can quickly start coding by reading the existing
 code and example.
-Nevertheless, documentations are provided in the `doc` directory.
+Nevertheless, documentations are provided in the `docs` directory.

 ## Examples

 Explore the capabilities of Cloudy by checking out the examples in the `examples` directory.
 These examples demonstrate
 some use cases and functionalities of the simulator.

-## Contribution
+## Development

 The simulator is a work in progress.
 Please feel free to develop new features or make improvements.
 You can contact me
-through email at siavashi@aut.ac.ir.
-For ensuring the reliability of the codebase, limited unit tests are available in
+through [email](mailto:siavashi@aut.ac.ir).
+For ensuring the reliability of the codebase, limited unit tests are
+available in
 the `tests` directory.
-You are
-encouraged to add more tests as you contribute to the project.
+You are encouraged to add more tests as you contribute to the project.

 **Generating HTML Documentation with PyDoctor**

-To generate HTML documentation for the Python code using PyDoctor, run the following command in the terminal or command
+To regenerate HTML documentation for the Python code using PyDoctor, run the following command in the terminal or
-prompt while you are within the project root directory, i.e. cloudy:
+command prompt while you are within the project root directory, i.e. cloudy:

 ```bash
 $ pip install pydoctor